bjuppa/fluent-form/README.md

 }}
 ```

-#### Container layout
+#### Container layouts

 ##### Inline form layout
 Calling `inline($inline = true)` on a container will turn all its form control blocks and wrappers into
 `<span>` and does it's best avoiding any block-display HTML elements inside.
 Not all form controls are suitable for inline display, use it at your own discretion.
-Some CSS classes are also added for easy styling of inline forms.
+Some CSS classes are also added for styling of inline forms.

 Any descriptive elements containing messages related to form controls, are grouped and displayed before
-the inline content, but still referenced using `aria-describedby` for good accessibility.
+the inline content, still referenced using `aria-describedby` for good accessibility.

 ##### Aligned form layout
 Horizontally aligning labels with their form-controls is configured on a container using `aligned($align = true)`.
 An aligned section will render any wrappers of labels and form controls as `<span>` and add CSS classes for styling.
-Without any styling, labels and inputs will just display next to each other on the same line, the actual aligning needs
+Without any styling, labels and inputs will just display next to each other on the same line, the actual aligning
-to be done in CSS.
+has to be done in CSS.

 Any descriptive elements containing messages related to form controls are kept in block-display HTML after the input.

 The default CSS classes for alignment can be overridden on each block container using
-`withAlignmentClasses($classes1, $classes2, $classes3, $offset_classes2, $offset_classes3 = null)`
+`withAlignmentClasses($classes1, $classes2, $classes3, $offset_classes2, $offset_classes3 = null)`.
-where the `offset` classes are printed when a preceding column is not displayed.
+The `offset...` classes are printed whenever a preceding column is not displayed,
+e.g. for checkboxes that don't have a label wrapper as the first element of the control block.

 #### Nested containers
 `containingFieldset()` `followedByFieldset()`